ahlstromcj/seq66/README.md

         *   Improvements for issue #90, where Save does not get enabled.
         *   Fixed issue #93, the window of a deleted pattern remains open.
         *   Mitigation of issue #94, long song cannot be scrolled to the right.
+            Added more padding, and a button to expand the grid when desired.
             For the pattern editor, the workaround is to increase the length in the pattern editor.
         *   Muted pattern slots show a short progress bar, to aid in the timing